Larbi Benbarek: Stade Français

 In May 1945, with the war having come to an end in Europe, Casablanca welcomed a coaching course led by Helenio Herrera, during which Herrera convinced Benbarek to join Stade Français, whose president was assembling a star-studded team in Paris.
 Stade Français paid a reported fee of around a million francs for the Moroccan, and Benbarek proved to be a key player in the side as they gained promotion to the top flight, all whilst breaking revenue records.
 During his time at the club, he lived in a two-room apartment in Boulogne-Billancourt, opposite the Renault factories.

 Over the following seasons, however, Benbarek was less impressive against a higher level of opposition, which led to fewer international call-ups, and eventually to the club's president deciding to cash in on his investment in the player, selling him to Spanish La Liga side Atlético Madrid in for a deal of 8 million francs and goalkeeper Marcel Domingo after three years with the club.

 Atlético Madrid

-In his first season with the Spanish club, Benbarek netted 6 times in 18 appearances as the side finished finished in the league.
+In his first season with the Spanish club, Benbarek netted 6 times in 18 appearances as the side finished first in the league.
 Atlético Madrid went on to win back-to-back league titles in 1949—50 and 1950—51, as well as the 1951 Copa Eva Duarte (ancestor of the Spanish Super Cup), however, with Benbarek netting double figures in both seasons, as he would proceed to do in the following two seasons as well.

 In total, Benbarek scored over 60 goals in 120 games for the club, forming a front line known as the 'Crystal Attack' alongside teammates Henry Carlsson and Adrián Escudero.
 He also earned a new nickname for himself with les Colchoneros: "the Foot of God".
 To this day, he remains one of Atlético Madrid's most legendary players, and is fondly remembered by fans of the club.